joao-conde/joao-conde/README.md

 ### My GitHub

-Some projects I work on are open-source and hosted on github, such as:
+Some projects I work on are open-source and hosted on GitHub, such as:

 - [Advents Of Code 🎄](https://github.com/joao-conde/advents-of-code) - Solutions to the [AoC](https://adventofcode.com/) yearly advent challenges